weiwzhang/updates/updates/Rose_Weekly_Updates.md

 - **Past Week:** Fixed all the website issues.
 - **Got Stuck on:** There might still be some small layout issues.
 - **Coming Week:** I'll be traveling during Spring Break but I'll keep on fixing the website if anything doesn't look good.

+## 04-21-2017

+- **Past Week:** Further fixed the website's remaining problems.
+- **Got Stuck on:** Not sure how to update version dynamically.
+Figured out with Stephan's help.
+- **Coming Week:** Start fixing issues on Github.
+Spend more time on translating files from yxdragon.